How To Celebrate Valentine’s Day When You’re in a New(ish) Relationship Without Making it Weird

 Either way, you won't know how your partner feels about Valentine's Day until you talk about it with them.
 But when you do, keep the conversation light — and the bunnies in the garden (not in a pot of water) where they belong.

-When you're dating someone new, it's important to be able to pace your relationship comfortably.
-You don't want to get serious too fast, but you don't want to stagnate either.
-Valentine's Day can serve as a balancing act for the growth of your relationship.
+When dating someone new, it's important to pace your relationship comfortably.
+You don't want to get serious too fast, but also you don't want to stagnate.
+Valentine's Day can be a catalyst for the growth of your relationship.
 Maybe you and your partner have built enough of a bond that you want to spend Valentine's Day together, but you don't want to be serious about it or your relationship quite yet.

 Planning a date for Valentine's Day commensurate with your level of intimacy can result in a successful and, just as important, fun night.
-There's no need to pressure yourselves into booking an expensive dinner and eating a meal surrounded by "serious" couples giving each other lovey-dovey looks, or even proposing!
-Not to mention we're still in the throes of a global pandemic, making traditional celebration options a little more complicated, which may be a silver lining in this particular situation.
+There's no need to pressure yourselves into booking an expensive dinner and eating a meal surrounded by "serious" couples giving each other lovey-dovey looks or even proposing!

-So why not do something more low key such as cooking together at home and then cuddling up on the couch together with some hot cocoa while watching a movie?
+So why not do something more low-key, such as cooking together at home and then cuddling up on the couch with some hot cocoa while watching a movie?
 Or schedule a romantic walk or hike.
-Or maybe plan a casual celebration with a small group, virtually or in-person and socially distant, and ask your current love interest to join.
+Or maybe plan a casual celebration with a small group and ask your current love interest to join.

 Discuss whether you want to exchange gifts for Valentine's Day.